Whitebank Stadium

 Whitebank Stadium, currently also known as the Vestacare Stadium for sponsorship purposes, is a rugby league and association football stadium which forms part of Limeside in Oldham, England.
-It is the home stadium of Oldham R.L.F.C. and Avro F.C.
+It is the home stadium of Avro F.C.

 In 2017, following a sponsorship from Vestacare, a service provider for people with learning disabilities, the stadium was renamed Vestacare Stadium.

 Structure

 Over 350 seats were acquired from Wilderspool Stadium in Warrington and were installed by volunteers.
 Timber used in the construction of the new Wembley Stadium was also reused in the stadium developments in 2010.

 On 13 September 2016, plans were announced for further improvements to the stadium site.

 It is envisaged that the planning application will seek consent for levelling and upgrading the main pitch into a new artificial grass surface.
 In additional to a range of ancillary work, an area of land to the North of the existing social club would also be upgraded to form an additional grass, training pitch.